 Open-ended questions vs. close-ended questions: examples and how to survey users

-Unless you’re a mind reader, the only way to find out what people are thinking is to ask them.
+Unless you’re a mind reader, the only way to find out what your users are thinking is to ask them.
 That's what surveys are for.

-But the way you ask the question often determines the kind of answer you get back—and one of the first decisions you have to make is: are you going to ask an open-ended or a closed-ended question?
+But the way you ask a question often determines the kind of answer you get—and one of the first decisions you have to make is: are you going to ask an open-ended or a closed-ended question?

 Open-ended vs. close-ended questions: what’s the difference?